 A Note from Martin Pearlman

-I invite you to join us for what will be another exciting season!
+I invite you to join us for an exhilarating season!